Ingvord/tango-v10-design-doc/docs/index.md

 The ultimate goal of this document is to define a common language between developers with different backgrounds (Physics VS Software development).
 Therefore improve future communication between them.
 Once such communication is established, the proposed design may be applied to the existing code base.
 This will dramatically improve code quality, resolve many current issues and also significantly simplify further bug fixing.

-While this document describes the targeted architecutre design for Tango we keep in mind current community needs and possible difficulties that may occur if migration to this new architecture will be approved.
+While this document describes the targeted architecture design for Tango we keep in mind current community needs and possible difficulties that may occur if migration to this new architecture will be approved.

 This document is supllied with "skeletal" implementation sketch based on Java interfaces.
 The mentioned implementation